Best Durga Puja in Australia 2025: Top 22 Celebrations

 The five-day celebration consists of all the necessary rituals and several memorable events.
 In MahaSashthi, the Bodhon of Devi Durga begins the puja, followed by Sandhyarati and Anandamela.
 Saptami Puja, Pushpanjali, Bhog distribution, and Sandhyarati will take place along with a cultural program.

 Sandhi Puja is a special part of Maha Ashtami.
-There is also a cultural program during Maha Nabami.
+Cultural programs are scheduled for every evening, from Sosthi to Nabami, followed by Bhoomi on Dashami.
 Boron and Sindur Khela celebrate Dashami, followed by Visarjan and Dhunuchi Nach.

 5. Bengali Association of Victoria Durga Puja